 Tim Shriver has served on the Leeds Equity advisory board since it was created in 2010.
-He become the chair after former Secretary of State Colin Powell left the board in 2016, without public explanation but around the time Powell’s hacked emails revealing some troubling exchanges with Leeds.
+He become the chair after former Secretary of State Colin Powell left the board, which he had chaired, in 2016, without public explanation but around the time Powell’s hacked emails revealing some troubling exchanges with Leeds.